marianosimone/take-a-look/quotes.md

 > The real voyage of discovery consists of not in seeing new landscapes but in having new eyes.

 Marcel Proust

+> When one knows overt sharp speech to be untrue, incorrect and unbeneficial, one should on no account utter it.
+When one knows overt sharp speech to be true, correct and unbeneficial, on should try not to utter it.
+But when one knows overt sharp speech to be true, correct and beneficial, one may utter it, knowing the time to do so.

+Sutta Aranavibhanga (MN 139)